Zuntatos/UnityHeapDump/README.md

 Primary use is to find which static fields hold how much memory in order to find possible object leaks.
 For leaking of unity objects, please use the detailed memory profiler included in Unity3D.
 Total tracked memory found by this script can be much higher than the heap size, as an object with shared ownership will be counted towards every owner.

-Use the menu item "Tools/Memory/Dump Heap" or call UnityHeapDump.Create() somewhere from your code to create a memory dump at %projectroot%/dump/
+Use the menu item "Tools/Memory/Dump Heap" or call UnityHeapDump.Create() somewhere from your code to create a memory dump at %projectroot%/dump/.
+The process may take several seconds (or a lot more), depending on heap size and complexity.

 # Output format